FlorGrosso/Thesis_FIUBA/README.md

 - Presents the testing interface, which reads and processes data continuously, online.

 ## Pytorch
-This directory contains a Python script that executes a backwards propagation algorithm in Pytorch for a multilayer perceptron with:
+This directory contains a Python script (`python_nn.py`) that executes a backwards propagation algorithm in Pytorch for a multilayer perceptron with:
 - 2 input units
 - 8 hidden units
 - 2 output units

+It uses the data placed in `input_data` for training and stores the output data (weight and bias matrices) into `output_data`.